sdpalley/docs.erisindustries.com/tutorials/install-eris-arm.md

 3. Setup the wireless network.

-   If you are using RPi3 or have Wi-Fi dongle connected to RPi2, it's easy to get connection to network through the wireless interface `wlan0`.
+   If you are using RPi3 or have Wi-Fi dongle connected to RPi2, it's easy to get connected to network through the wireless interface `wlan0`.

    1. Edit the `/etc/network/interfaces` file to change the wlan0 from `manual` mode to `dhcp`